 In scripture service is when we do something for any reason.
 So, when we worship and serve Yahweh, we do what Yahweh says.
 When we worship and serve something else, we do something other than what Yahweh says to do.
 The key point here is if we pay attention to the motions of the sun, the moon, and the stars (such as with an equinox or an equilux or a solstice), in Yahweh’s sight we are effectively worshiping and serving the sun, the moon, and the stars.

-The reason Hillel II created this calendar was that they could no longer be in the land of Israel.
+The reason Hillel II created this calendar was because they could no longer be in the land of Israel.
 After the Bar Kokhba Revolt they were exiled from the land.
 So, they had to create a way to approximate when the barley was going to be ripe in the land of Israel.
 Not a perfect system, but for its day it was a very brilliant system.
 And it has been changed and modified over the years, but again it was created as a means of approximating the ripening of the barley and the new moons based on the equinoxes.
 It is important to note that [according to the Hillel II Jewish Calendar] the Passover and the Wave Sheaf Offering cannot take place before the spring equinox.
-So, here is your spring equinox, and then here is the Passover, here is the Feast of Unleavened Bread, and here is the Wave Sheaf Offering (on the Jewish calendar with the calendar rotating like this).
+So, here is your spring equinox and then here is the Passover, here is the Feast of Unleavened Bread, and here is the Wave Sheaf Offering (on the Jewish calendar with the calendar rotating like this).
 And then also, consequently, the Feast of Sukkot (or Tabernacles) takes place after the fall equinox of September 22nd and 23rd.

 Now the big problem here is that Scripture tells us to declare the new year at the new moon in which time we know that we will be able to offer the very first wave sheaf of Aviv (or medium dough barley) 15 to 21 days later on the day of the Wave Sheaf Offering.